MikeDigitize/Getting_Started_With_TDD/README.md

 To make it easy to test, we can start by exposing **everything**.

-If everything is exposed we can check everything is behaving in the way we expect, as we build and test.
+If everything is exposed we can check everything is behaving in the way we expect whilst we build and test.

-We can do this in JavaScript through use of an object.
+We can do this in JavaScript through an object.

 Ultimately we want to expose just the draw Euromillions functionality, as we identified earlier, but for now this is fine.

 We'll refactor as we go, improving the code and hiding away implementation details as we progress.

 ```javascript